 - 15.4.6.1.1 The Real-Time Market clearing price shall also reflect the Shadow Price for any Scarcity Reserve Requirement constraint as part of the applicable 30-Minute Reserve requirement constraint Shadow Price for the Load Zones included in the Scarcity Reserve Region.
-The inclusion of Scarcity Reserve Requirement constraint Shadow Prices in the calculation of Real-Time Market clearing prices is as set forth below: - (a) When the Load Zones included in a Scarcity Reserve Region are identical to the Load Zones of an existing locational reserve region, the Scarcity Reserve Requirement will be added to the existing 30-Minute Reserve requirement for the locational reserve region and the Shadow Price for the Scarcity Reserve Requirement will be the Shadow Price for the revised 30-Minute Reserve
+The inclusion of Scarcity Reserve Requirement constraint Shadow Prices in the calculation of Real-Time Market clearing prices is as set forth below: - (a) When the Load Zones included in a Scarcity Reserve Region are identical to the Load Zones of an existing locational reserve region, the Scarcity Reserve Requirement will be added to the existing 30-Minute Reserve requirement for the locational reserve region and the Shadow Price for the Scarcity Reserve Requirement will be the Shadow Price for the revised 30-Minute Reserve requirement.

-- requirement.
 The use of Scarcity Reserve Requirement Shadow Prices in calculating Real-Time Market clearing in such circumstances is as follows: - i.
-If the Scarcity Reserve Requirement is for a Scarcity Reserve Region that includes Load Zones A, B, C, D, E, F, G, H, I, J and K (i.e., all Load Zones), then the Shadow Price for the Scarcity Reserve Requirement shall be SP1.
-SP1 shall be utilized in the same manner as described in the formulae above in calculating Real-Time Market clearing prices; - ii.
-If the Scarcity Reserve Requirement is for a Scarcity Reserve Region that includes Load Zones F, G, H, I, J and K (i.e., all East of Central-East Load Zones), but does not include Load Zones A, B, C, D or E, then the Shadow Price for the Scarcity Reserve Requirement shall be SP4.
+If the Scarcity Reserve Requirement is for a Scarcity Reserve Region that includes Load Zones A, B, C, D, E, F, G, H, I, J, and K (i.e., all Load Zones), then the Shadow Price for the Scarcity Reserve Requirement shall be SP1.
+SP1 shall

+- be utilized in the same manner as described in the formulae above in calculating Real-Time Market clearing prices; - ii.
+If the Scarcity Reserve Requirement is for a Scarcity Reserve Region that includes Load Zones F, G, H, I, J, and K (i.e., all East of Central-East Load Zones), but does not include Load Zones A, B, C, D, or E, then the Shadow Price for the Scarcity Reserve Requirement shall be SP4.
 SP4 shall be utilized in the same manner as described in the formulae above in calculating Real-Time Market clearing prices; - iii.
-If the Scarcity Reserve Requirement is for a Scarcity Reserve Region that includes Load Zones G, H, I, J and K (i.e., all Southeastern New York Load Zones), but does not include Load Zones A, B, C, D, E or F, then the Shadow Price for the Scarcity Reserve Requirement shall be SP7.
-SP7 shall be utilized in the same manner as described in the formulae above in calculating Real-Time Market clearing prices; or - iv.
-If the Scarcity Reserve Requirement is for a Scarcity Reserve Region that includes Load Zone K (i.e., Long Island only), but does not include Load Zones A, B, C, D, E, F, G, H, I or J, then the Shadow Price for the Scarcity Reserve
+If the Scarcity Reserve Requirement is for a Scarcity Reserve Region that includes Load Zones G, H, I, J, and K (i.e., all Southeastern New York Load Zones), but does not include Load Zones A, B, C, D, E, or F, then the Shadow Price for the Scarcity Reserve Requirement shall be SP7.
+SP7 shall be utilized in the same manner as described in the formulae above in calculating Real-Time Market clearing prices; - iv.
+If the Scarcity Reserve Requirement is for a Scarcity Reserve Region that includes Load Zone J (i.e., New York City only), but does not include Load Zones A, B, C, D, E, F, G, H, I, or K, then the Shadow Price for the Scarcity Reserve Requirement shall be SP10.
+SP10 shall be utilized in the same manner as described in the formulae above in calculating Real-Time Market clearing prices; or - v.
+If the Scarcity Reserve Requirement is for a Scarcity Reserve Region that includes Load Zone K (i.e., Long Island only), but does not include Load Zones A, B, C, D, E, F, G, H, I, or J, then the Shadow Price for the Scarcity Reserve